 SECTION 3-106.
 NO TAKER.
-If there is no taker under the provisions of Section 3-

-102 and 3-103, the entire net estate will be distributed as ordered by the tribal court with
+If there is no taker under the provisions of Section 3-102 and 3-103, the entire net estate will be distributed as ordered by the courts of the [Tribe or Nation] with jurisdiction, except that real property shall pass to any existing co-owner of the real estate.

-21 jurisdiction.

 This section avoids the difficulties associated with escheat, such as the particular tribal nation to which the property will escheat.
 There are other ways to design this sort of provision, which could be included in these Reporters' Notes or in an implementation guide.
-For example, the TPC could state that "if the decedent is a tribal member, the entire net intestate estate will escheat to the Tribe and will be added to the general fund," adding some provision for the result if the decedent is not a tribal member, or, e.g., "personal property found within the intestate estate will escheat to the Tribe and will be added to the general fund, whereas real property will pass to any existing co-owners of the real estate."
+For example, the TPC could state that "if the decedent is a tribal member, the entire net intestate estate will escheat to the Tribe and will be added to the general fund," adding some provision for the result if the decedent is not a tribal member, or, e.g., "personal property found within the intestate estate will escheat to the Tribe and will be added to the general fund."